 Johann Gottlieb Fichte, German philosopher

 Most of us are products of this “traditional” educational system and have difficulty seeing any other option.
 Perhaps we’re afraid of stepping out into the unknown, of what our family and friends will say, of the looks we’ll get.
 Maybe we’re afraid we’re not good enough, we don’t know enough, and that our children will suffer as a result.
-The school model as we know it today as led us to believe we are ill-equipped to do the very thing God has called us to do, that we need some certificate to educate our own children.
-It’s nonsense.
-We have the responsibility to take back our children.
-We have the opportunity to take back our children, to learn and grow alongside them, to foster their creativity and wonder, to impart wisdom and truth.
-We have to stop treating our children’s education as a burden, but as a beautiful blessing.
-You have the opportunity to shape the next generation of God’s people.
-But you need to be there to do it.
+The school model as we know it today has led us to believe we are ill-equipped to do the very thing God has called us to do, that we need some certificate to educate our own children.
+It’s nonsense (particularly in the Information Age we live in).

 Until next time, salutations & selah.